deber0/deber0.github.io/docs/_sources/pages/hobbies/jewelry_making.rst.txt

 Process of Jewelry Creation
 ===========================

 Through the use of 3D printing technology, I started learning about the process of jewlery making.
-I audited a course offered by ODU's art department "Jewelrymaking".
+I audited a course offered by ODU's art department Arts291/391/392/393 Metalsmithing and Jewelry.

 Self directed research uncovered jewelry making with precious metals is an intricate process.
 It is a form of art.